CHRONIC BACK PAIN

 Between our national WEIGHT PROBLEMS and sedentary lifestyle, it is common to see muscles in the back actually turning to fat.
 Listen to the results of this study (Fat Infiltration of Paraspinal Muscles is Associated with Low Back Pain, Disability, and Structural Abnormalities in Community-Based Adults) published in last July’s issue of Spine.
 “Paraspinal fat infiltration was associated with high-intensity pain/disability and structural abnormalities in the lumbar spine.”
 It’s not like this is something new.
 1983’s November issue of the American Journal of Neuroradiology (Fatty Replacement of Lower Paraspinal Muscles) likewise concluded that, “It is well known that muscles wasted due to aging, disuse, or disease are replaced by fatty tissue.”
 Allow me to paint you a typical American scenario.

-Jolene has a desk job, but loves to work in the yard / garden (I could have just as easily picked on her overweight husband Joe whose favorite weekend pastime is to watch sports on TV).
+Jolene has a desk job, but loves to work in the yard / garden (I could have just as easily picked on her overweight husband Joe whose favorite weekend pastime is to watch sports on TV while kicking back with a few beers).
 Despite the fact that Jo gets little exercise with her stressful job at the office, if the weather is good she likes to spend part of her weekends trimming, cutting, raking, digging, or landscaping her yard and flower beds.
-Let's look at how this can damage her back.
-A study published in a 2012 issue of the Journal of Electromyography and Kinesiology (Neuromuscular Manifestations of Viscoelastic Tissue Degradation Following High and Low Risk Repetitive Lumbar Flexion) helps us understand why CORE STRENGTH is so critical, and must be done on a regular basis (all it takes is a few minutes but it must be done regularly).
+Let’s look at how this can damage her back.
+A study published in a 2012 issue of the Journal of Electromyography and Kinesiology (Neuromuscular Manifestations of Viscoelastic Tissue Degradation Following High and Low Risk Repetitive Lumbar Flexion) helps us understand why CORE STRENGTH is so critical, and must be addressed on a regular basis (all it takes is a few minutes but it must be done regularly).

 “Cumulative lumbar disorder is common in individuals engaged in long term performance of repetitive and static occupational / sports activities with the spine.
 The hypothesis is that static and repetitive (cyclic) lumbar flexion-extension and the associated repeated stretch of the various viscoelastic tissues (ligaments, fascia, facet capsule, discs, etc.) causes micro-damage in their collagen fibers followed by an acute inflammation, triggering pain and reflexive muscle spasms/hyper-excitability.
 Continued exposure converts the acute inflammation into a chronic one, viscoelastic tissues remodeling / degeneration, modified motor control strategy and permanent disability.
 Changes in lumbar stability are expected during the development of the disorder.
 Prolonged cyclic lumbar flexion-extension at high loads, high velocities, many repetitions and short in between rest periods induced transient creep / laxity [CREPITUS] in the spine, muscle spasms and reduced stability followed, several hours later, by an acute inflammation/tissue degradation, muscular hyper-excitability and increased stability [spasm].
 The major findings assert that viscoelastic tissues sub-failure damage is the source and inflammation is the process which governs the mechanical and neuromuscular characteristic symptoms of the disorder. “